 The company, born from the name “Venetian Shop” in Italian, was founded the producing of artisanal leather goods.
 The company developed a distinctive leather weave design, called intrecciato, that was used on the exterior of many of its products, and became widely associated with the Bottega Veneta brand.
 Intrecciato was the starting point for Bottega Veneta’s evolution, and continues to be one of the most recognizable elements of the brand.

-In the 1970s, the company began advertising with the tag line “When your own initials are enough".
+In the 1970s, the company began advertising with the tag line “When your own initials are enough”.
 By the early 1980s, Bottega Veneta was a favorite of the international jet set, with clients including Jacqueline Kennedy Onassis and the empress Farah Pahlavi.
 Andy Warhol made a short film for the company in 1980.
-Zengiaro left Bottega Veneta in the late 1970s, and Taddei departed a few years later.
-Vittorio and Laura Moltedo began to run the company.
+Zengiaro and Taddei retired from the company in the 1990s.

 During the 1980s, Bottega Veneta’s fortunes began to decline.
 In a miscue, the company changed its image and began emblazoning a BV logo on its products.
 In February 2001, the struggling company was acquired by Gucci Group for $156 million.
 Tom Ford, then Gucci Group’s Creative Director, hired Tomas Maier, who had previously worked at Sonia Rykiel and Hermès, as Bottega Veneta’s Creative Director in June of that year.